IKnowU27735300/Kannada-Voice-Chatbot/README.md

     ```

 5.  **Open in Browser**
-    Navigate to `http://localhost:3000` to start the application.
+    Navigate to `http://localhost:3000` to start the applicationor or just visit `https://iknowu27735300.github.io/Kannada-Voice-Chatbot/`.

 ## 🎮 Usage